kwaldenphd/python-functions/README.md

   </tr>
   </table>

-describe process for creating a named function in your own words

-how do we call a named function

-argument/parameter/scope in your own words

-parameters- given an example, what is the value of x in line 2 vs line 7

 #### Application

 Let's say we want to create a function that prints an input string a specific number of times.